Home

 1. Identifying the species of flora and fauna from samples collected from the field (in the South Carpathians and in Apuseni Mountains) or from previous collections, using modern and nomenclatorially correct systematics.

-2. Clarifying the nomenclatorial status of faunal and floral taxa, thorough the nomemclatorial revision of the main Jurassic genera and species of fossil fauna and flroa, so that the collected or revised material is assigned to valid taxa.
+2. Clarifying the nomenclatorial status of faunal and floral taxa, thorough the nomemclatorial revision of the main Jurassic genera and species of fossil fauna and flora, so that the collected or revised material is assigned to valid taxa.

 3. Providing and detailing the flora and fauna taxa lists of the continental deposits, from fossil localities, outcrops and basins in general.